-8 Decarbonisation and electrification of freight
+8. Decarbonisation and electrification of freight

-According to the latest DfT Transport Statistics Great Britain 202023, GHG emissions resulting from freight movement, which include HGVs, vans and domestic shipping account for 37% of total domestic transport emissions.
-Van movements have seen a particular intensification, with a doubling of van traffic since 1990 increasing van emissions by 67% comparing to 1990s levels.
+According to the latest DfT Transport

+Statistics Great Britain 2020, greenhouse

+gas (GHG) emissions resulting from freight

+movement, which includes HGVs, vans

+and domestic shipping, accounts for 37%

+of total domestic transport emissions.

+Van movements have seen a particular

+intensification, with a doubling of van traffic

+since 1990 increasing van emissions by

+67% compared to 1990s levels.

-With GHG emissions related to congestion as well as vehicle traffic, areas which are already constrained or showing signs of congestion, such as those identified in the Enhanced Freight and Logistics Analysis Report, including the M62, M6 and A1(M) will produce increased emissions of GHG unless interventions are undertaken.
+With GHG emissions related to congestion as well as vehicle traffic, areas which are already constrained or showing signs of congestion, such as those identified in the Enhanced Freight and Logistics Analysis Report, including the M62, M6 and A1(M), will produce increased GHG emissions unless interventions are undertaken.